-How to Transfer a Design to Fabric Using the Tracing Paper Method
+How to Transfer a Design to Fabric Using Tracing Paper

-The tracing paper transfer method of marking an embroidery design on fabric (sometimes referred to as thread tracing) uses lightweight tissue or tracing paper that you have marked with your pattern.
+The tracing paper transfer method of marking an embroidery design on fabric, sometimes referred to as thread tracing, uses lightweight tissue or tracing paper marked with your pattern.
 It's a great way to transfer a design to fabric without actually making marks on the fabric, making it well-suited for use on delicate or non-washable fabrics.
 The marked lines stay on the paper: nothing to cover with thread or wash out later.

-This method works well on fabrics such as silk, fine wool, leather, angora, or any dry-clean-only materials.
+The method works well on all sorts of embroidery fabric, including silk, fine wool, leather, angora, or any dry-clean-only materials.
 It's also appropriate for working on dark or thick fabrics that are difficult to trace through, such as denim or canvas.
-And because the tissue also acts as a stabilizer, it also works well on delicate or gauzy fabrics and netting.
-When using delicate materials like these, use caution when removing the tissue, so you don't tear the delicate fabric).
+And because the tissue also acts as a stabilizer, it is a good choice on delicate or gauzy fabrics and netting.
+When using delicate materials like these, use caution when removing the tissue, so you don't tear it.

 Make the Paper Transfer